This website is not endorced by Wipers or Greg Sage!

 Over The Edge LP (1983)

-This sound is quite complex.
-At this point and time Greg Stopped using Distortion stomp boxes in live settings, although within this album you can hear 2 different and distinct tones.
+This sound is quite simple.
+At this point and time Greg stopped using Distortion stomp boxes in live settings, although within this album you can hear 2 different and distinct tones.
 The high and low gain tones.
 On Zenorecords Greg Sage had said "Vacuum Tube Distortion Box, This doesn’t look like much, but back in the day this was the only stomp box chassis I could find large enough to put a high voltage power supply in it to power a tube.
 This design uses a single tube with a distortion circuit.
-It has a variable distortion control, tone controls and a output volume control, along with a bright switch, and a stomp bypass switch."
+It has a variable distortion control, tone controls and an output volume control, along with a bright switch, and a stomp bypass switch."
 He started using tube distortion.
-Now I think this 'Distortion' sounds more like fuzz.
+Now this 'Distortion' sounds more like fuzz.
 Almost like a heavier Jimi Hendrix.
 The most comparable would be Germanium fuzz.
-I think he used a fuzz pedal as the basis for it and added a tube in place of the original transistor.
+He used a fuzz pedal as the basis for it and added a tube in place of the original transistor.

 (Above) The tube distortion Greg Sage made.